 Step 2: Click on your device name in iTunes

 Inside iTunes, click on the icon for your iPad, iPhone, or iPod Touch.
 You will find the device icons at the top of the iTunes screen.
 Make sure you click on the device that you want to copy procedures to.

 If you don't see your device name listed, make sure it is plugged in properly.
 Try disconnecting the USB cable from both your device and the computer, and then and plugging it in again.

-Step 3: Click on the 'Apps' tab for your device
+Step 3: Click on 'File Sharing' in the left-side menu for your device.

 Step 4: Launch ForeFlight

-After the copying has completed, launch ForeFlight on your iPad or iPhone.
+After the copying has completed, launch ForeFlight on your iPad or iPhone, then tap More > Custom Content > User Waypoints.
 ForeFlight will detect the newly added file and ask whether you want to import it as a User Map Layers file or as a User Waypoints file.
 After choosing one or the other ForeFlight will add the file to the proper list in More > User Content.